YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/09_custom_views.rst

       </div>

 #.
 The use of partials just made our templates cleaner.
 Now we're going to create templates
-   that with different selectors so Mojito can render the appropriate ones depending on the device making an HTTP request.
+   with different selectors so Mojito can render the appropriate ones depending on the device making an HTTP request.
 Notice that the layout changes for each.

    ``mojits/Body/views/index.ipad.hb.html``